 The second change came because the sport spent much of the 1990’s and 2000’s engaged in almost annual controversy over how it crowned its champion.
 Some shrewd businessmen saw that as an opportunity to create even more television rights to sell.
 The College Football Playoff, a four-team tournament to crown a national champion at the end of the season, came into existence in 2014.

-A few years went by and then the same fans and media members who had once complained about how the 3rd ranked team being left out of championship games started complaining about the 5th ranked team being left out of the playoff.
+A few years went by… Then the same fans and media members that had complained about the 3rd ranked team being left out of the BCS Championship started complaining about the 5th ranked team being left out of the College Football Playoff.
 Those shrewd businessmen saw an opportunity to create even more television rights to sell for even more money.
 The 12-team College Football Playoff will start in 2024.

 Oppenheimer’s bomb and the World War that it was created for ushered in an Atomic Age that radically changed American society and modernized New Mexico’s economy.
-Two three-letter acronyms have brought forth college football’s Atomic Age.
-They are NIL & CFP.
+Two three-letter acronyms have brought forth college football’s Atomic Age- NIL & CFP.

 It will be years if not decades before we understand how these changes will alter college football, but bowl games appear to be one of the things on the immediate chopping block.
 A lot of people deemed them meaningless when the College Football Playoff started in 2014.
 More joined the refrain as star players chose to opt out of them in recent years.